-The research report that provided the basis for the present post has been updated in response to the criticism and is still at the original URL.
-Subsequent to that, an extremely detailed review has appeared in a Swedish post on Facebook.
-This has all but convinced me simply to delete the material below but I first want to have seen the museum exhibition where the contested object is currently on display.
-I expect to get there sometime next week and will report further after seeing it for myself.
+The research report that was the basis for the present post has been updated in response to the criticism and is still at the original URL.
+Subsequent to that, an extremely detailed review appeared in a Swedish post on Facebook but was then deleted.
+(It was at https://www.facebook.com/andforsgren/posts/10155920499322502 in case it should reappear.)
+That had all but convinced me simply to delete the material below but I first wanted to see the museum exhibition where the object is on display.
+I’ve now done so, and (noting this in a second retroactive edit) seen the pivotal original object, as well.

 — — — — — — —

-This would appear to provide a substantive basis for discounting pure coincidence in the parallel appearance of the knitted tubes from Egypt, described in the intervening guest post (thanks Matthew!), and knitted tubes found in Viking hoards in Northern Europe — all the more so, since both include compound knitting.
-It may also be relevant to the similarly surprising appearance of a number the same laterally-joined needlebinding stitches (out of a staggering array of possibilities) in both Coptic Egypt and Northern Europe.
+This would appear to add to the reasons for discounting pure coincidence in the parallel appearance of the knitted tubes from Egypt, described in the intervening guest post, and knitted tubes found in Viking hoards in Northern Europe.
+It may also be relevant to the similarly surprising appearance of a number the same compound nalbound stitches (out of a staggering array of possibilities) in both Coptic Egypt and Northern Europe.
 (I was heading toward a discussion of the latter material when focus shifted to the inscribed knitting, but will return to it.)

-I’m going to keep this post briefer than usual and then present two lengthier ones in more rapid order.
+I’m going to keep this post briefer than usual (and have pruned it further in light of the concerns about the cited report, now delinked) and then present two lengthier ones in more rapid order.
 The first will describe knitted tubes of Viking origin, dating from the 9th to the 11th centuries CE.
-The second will present Celtic flat knitting from the 8th century.
+The second will present Irish flat knitting from the 8th century.